mdnunez/RPDecision/README.md

 ### License

-RPDecision is licensed under the MIT License and written by Kitty K. Lui, Michael D. Nunez, Jessica M. Cassidy , Joachim Vandekerckhove, Steven C. Cramer, and Ramesh Srinivasan at the University of California, Irvine
+RPDecision is licensed under the MIT License and written by Kitty K. Lui, Michael D. Nunez, Jessica M. Cassidy, Joachim Vandekerckhove, Steven C. Cramer, and Ramesh Srinivasan at the University of California, Irvine

 ### Further Reading